CyberFlameGO/svnpython/Doc/library/re.rst

 .. sectionauthor:: Andrew M. Kuchling <amk@amk.ca>

 This module provides regular expression matching operations similar to those found in Perl.
 Both patterns and strings to be searched can be Unicode strings as well as 8-bit strings.
+The :mod:`re` module is always available.

 Regular expressions use the backslash character (``'\'``) to indicate special forms or to allow special characters to be used without invoking